ubco-cmps/data301_course/about/syllabus.md

 Harassment and discrimination are not tolerated nor is suppression of academic freedom.
 UBC provides appropriate accommodation for students with disabilities and for religious and cultural observances.
 UBC values academic honesty and students are expected to acknowledge the ideas generated by others and to uphold the highest academic standards in all of their actions.
 Details of the policies and how to access support are available [here](https://senate.ubc.ca/policies-resources-support-student-success).

+### Copyright Disclaimer

+Diagrams and figures included in lecture presentations adhere to [Copyright Guidelines for UBC Faculty, Staff and Students](http://copyright.ubc.ca/requirements/copyright-guidelines/) and [UBC Fair Dealing Requirements for Faculty and Staff](http://copyright.ubc.ca/requirements/fair-dealing/).
+Some of these figures and images are subject to copyright and will not be posted to Canvas.
+All material uploaded to Canvas that contain diagrams and figures are used with permission of the publisher; are in the public domain; are licensed by Creative Commons; meet the permitted terms of use of UBC’s library license agreements for electronic items; and/or adhere to the UBC Fair Dealing Requirements for Faculty and Staff.
+Access to the Canvas course site is limited to students currently registered in this course.
+Under no circumstance are students permitted to provide any other person with means to access this material.
+Anyone violating these restrictions may be subject to legal action.
+Permission to electronically record any course materials must be granted by the instructor.
+Distribution of this material to a third party is forbidden.

+### Grievances and Complaints Procedures

+A student who has a complaint related to this course should follow the procedures summarized below:

+- The student should attempt to resolve the matter with the instructor first.
+Students may talk first to someone other than the instructor if they do not feel, for whatever reason, that they can directly approach the instructor.
+- If the complaint is not resolved to the student's satisfaction, the student should go to the departmental chair John Braun at SCI 388, 250-807-8032 or e-mail him at john.braun@ubc.ca.

+### Grading Practices

+Requirements to pass the course are listed above {ref}`grading_practices`.

+Faculties, departments, and schools reserve the right to scale grades in order to maintain equity among sections and conformity to University, faculty, department, or school norms.
+Students should therefore note that an unofficial grade given by an instructor might be changed by the faculty, department, or school.
+[Grades](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014) are not official until they appear on a student's academic record.
+If you have any questions about how academic integrity applies to this course, please consult with your professor.

+### Disability Assistance

+The Disability Resource Centre ensures educational equity for students with disabilities, injuries or illness.
+If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](http://students.ok.ubc.ca/drc/welcome.html) for more information or contact the DRC at: drc.questions@ubc.ca.

+### Equity, Human Rights, Discrimination and Harassment

+UBC Okanagan is a place where every student, staff and faculty member should be able to study and work in an environment that is free from human rights based discrimination and harassment.
+If you require assistance related to an issue of equity, discrimination or harassment, please contact the [Equity Office](https://equity.ok.ubc.ca/) by phone (250.807.9291) or email (equity.ubco@ubc.ca), your administrative head of unit, and/or your unit’s equity representative.

+### Health & Wellness

+At UBC Okanagan health services to students are provided by Health and Wellness.
+Nurses, physicians and counsellors provide health care and counselling related to physical health, emotional/mental health and sexual/reproductive health concerns.
+As well, health promotion, education and research activities are provided to the campus community.
+If you require assistance with your health, please contact [Health and Wellness](www.students.ok.ubc.ca/health-wellness) in person (UNC 337) or by email (healthwellness.okanagan@ubc.ca) for more information or to book an appointment.

+### Sexual Violence Prevention and Response Office (SVPRO)

+A safe and confidential place for UBC students, staff and faculty who have experienced sexual violence regardless of when or where it took place.
+Just want to talk?
+We are here to listen and help you explore your options.
+We can help you find a safe place to stay, explain your reporting options (UBC or police), accompany you to the hospital, or support you with academic accommodations.
+You have the right to choose what happens next.
+We support your decision, whatever you decide.
+Visit [svpro.ok.ubc.ca](https://svpro.ok.ubc.ca) or call us at 250.807.9640.

+### Independent Investigations Office (IIO)

+If you or someone you know has experienced sexual assault or some other form of sexual misconduct by a UBC community member and you want the Independent Investigations Office (IIO) at UBC to investigate, please contact the IIO.
+Investigations are conducted in a trauma informed, confidential and respectful manner in accordance with the principles of procedural fairness.
+You can report your experience directly to the IIO via email: director.of.investigations@ubc.ca or by calling 604.827.2060 or online by visiting [investigationsoffice.ubc.ca](investigationsoffice.ubc.ca).

+### The Hub

+The Student Learning Hub (LIB 237) is your go-to resource for free math, science, writing, and language learning support.
+The Hub welcomes undergraduate students from all disciplines and year levels to access a range of supports that include tutoring in math, sciences, languages, and writing, as well as help with study skills and learning strategies.
+For more information, please visit the Hub’s website (https://students.ok.ubc.ca/student-learning-hub/) or call 250-807-9185.

+### SAFEWALK

+Don't want to walk alone at night?
+Not too sure how to get somewhere on campus?

+Call Safewalk at 250.807.8076.

+For more information, [visit our website](https://security.ok.ubc.ca/safewalk/) or download the UBC SAFE - Okanagan app.

 ## Attribution